-The Argentinean national pride was humbled, and with it, a loss of trust in their leaders.
+The Argentine national pride was humbled, and with it, a loss of trust in their leaders.
 God said, "If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land..."
 (2 Chronicles 7:14).
 The humbling of the Argentine people was used of the Lord to turn hard pathway soil to good, fertile growing soil.
-A considerable turning to Evangelical Christianity and a massive revival took place!
+A massive turning to Evangelical

+Christianity and revival took place!
 Political situations are used by the Lord to create conditions of ripening of the soil.
-God is working by His Spirit everywhere, and history shows us vast moves of the Spirit at different points, which changed the spiritual climate of these countries.
+History shows us vast moves of the Spirit at different times, changing the spiritual climate of countries and making them more receptive to the Gospel.

 I find it interesting that the parable refers to different conditions that can affect our readiness to receive and respond to the word of God.
 Hardship can cause some to forsake their faith.
 Is your faith firmly planted in Christ Himself?
-It is possible to put our trust and confidence in people, and when those people let you down, you may feel that everything you believed and put your faith in was a lie.
+It is possible to put our trust and confidence in people, and when those people let you down, you may feel that everything you believed and in which you put your faith was a lie.
 Your faith must be in the person of Christ.
 The relationship He offers you is real, and it is eternal.
 He will never leave you, and He will never forsake you.
 There are others, whose faith is tested not by trials, but prosperity.
 They are lulled to sleep by the pursuit of pleasure and do not see their need for Christ, so they do not give Him a place in their heart.
 The Word of God is forgotten, replaced by worldly perspectives.